 Sharing a border with Nigeria, Benin Republic is a country you do not need a visa to visit because it is part of the Economic Community of West African States.
-Inasmuch as many Nigerians travel there for business, there are many good tourist sites including Pendjari National Park which was one of the UNESCO World Heritage Sites.
+Inasmuch as many Nigerians travel there for business, there are many good tourist sites including Pendjari National Park which is one of UNESCO’s World Heritage Sites.

 Burkina Faso (visa free)

 Referred to as the land of honest men, as it is translated, Burkina Faso is located in the West African sub-region.
 It is very popular for its very dominating culture and great musical performances as well as arts and cultural performances.
 This country lets you in freely from Nigeria once you have a return ticket.

 At the African Great Lakes region of East Africa is this country.
 Although it is among the poorest on the continent, it is not without its beauty and great places including the Lake Tanganyika in Bujumbura and Rusizi National Park.On arrival, you will need to secure a visa, but you can still get to stay for 30 days without one.

 This is an island country that is found on the West African coast.
 It is one of the most welcoming tourist destinations on the continent as it has both great weather and beautiful spots.

 What makes Cameroon different from most other countries in Africa is that it blends together almost every part of Africa in one.
 The languages spoken here are English and French, and it has both Christians and Muslims.
 Interestingly enough, Nigerians do not need to have visas to visit.

 If Central Africa is where you plan to visit, Chad may as well be on your list.
 Not only is it Visa free, the country is very popular for its wide array of wildlife.
 You get to stay in this country for up to 3 months.